pragma-/Plang/README.md

 A statement is a single instruction.
 Statements must be terminated by a semi-colon.

-A statement group is multiple statements enclosed by curly-braces.
+A statement group is multiple statements enclosed in curly-braces.

 In Plang, statements have values.
 The value of a statement is the value of its expression.